shaheenhyderk/intro.github.io/README.md

 He asked us to install Cura,Eagle,Autocad,Solidworks,Rhino,Google Sketchup and Tinkercad.
 He also asked us join in [Github](https://github.com/),which is used for documentation purpose.

 He also speak about,[Instructables](https://www.instructables.com/),[Thingiverse](https://www.thingiverse.com/),[Pinshape](https://pinshape.com/),[My Mini Factory](https://www.myminifactory.com/),etc from which we can get several designs.

-Actually our course was a two week course